 The special interest groups each embody the entire PhotoMidwest mission of connecting, educating, and inspiring our members.
 Each quasi-autonomous group meets monthly to demonstrate, discuss and deconstruct pertinent photography topics and work.
 Through group critiques and exhibits, members are challenged to grow as photographic artists.
 All meetings are in the PhotoMidwest at our new location, 700 Rayovac Dr., Suites 208 & 212, on the west side of Madison.

-Alternography meets the 3rd Wednesday of each month at 7 PM discuss low-tech and alternative process photography including plastic cameras, pinholes, film and darkroom processes, and other creative approaches.
+Alternography / Analog meets on May 16 at 7 PM after which it moves to the second Monday of the month at 7 PM starting on June 11, 2018.
+We discuss any analog alternative process photography including any type of non-digital sensor camera, film and darkroom processes, and other creative approaches.

 The Human Interest Group meets on the 1st Wednesday of each month at 7 PM to discuss and share images that depict humans or their implied presence.